harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 #Tool Implementation

 Below is the definition of the FoldFeature superclass — all features created using Foldlings can override these methods to provide specific functionality.
-For further discussion of the FoldFeature data structure, see **>>TODO cite**.
+The , and.
+It also contains several functions that   For further discussion of the FoldFeature data structure, see **>>TODO cite**.

-**>>TODO more words plox, describing key functions**

 \small
 \singlespacing